eStonefish-Scenes: A Sim-to-Real Validated and Robot-Centric Event-based Optical Flow Dataset for Underwater Vehicles: Data Generation Pipeline

 \subsection{Simulating Schools of Fish}

-To enhance the visual complexity of the underwater scenes with some dynamic elements, we incorporated an adapted implementation of the Boids algorithm \citep{boidsReynolds87} for simulating the natural grouping behaviour observed in schools of fish.
-The algorithm is based on four fundamental rules that govern the behaviour of each fish within the school, collectively influencing the behaviour of the group as a whole. \begin{itemize} \item \textbf{Alignment:} Each fish adjusts its velocity to match the average velocity vector of nearby fish within a defined perception radius. \item \textbf{Cohesion:} Each fish steers toward the average position of nearby fish within its perception radius. \item \textbf{Separation:} Each fish receives a repulsion force if it gets too close to another fish in the school.
-This helps maintain a minimum distance between all fish. \item \textbf{Leader Attraction:} One fish is designated as the leader of the school and follows a predefined path along the map, while the other fish experience an attractive force between them and the leader. \end{itemize}
+To enhance the visual complexity of the underwater scenes with dynamic elements, we incorporated an adapted implementation of the Boids algorithm \citep{boidsReynolds87} for simulating the natural grouping behaviour observed in schools of fish.
+The algorithm is based on four fundamental rules that govern the behaviour of each fish within the school, collectively influencing group behaviour as a whole. \begin{itemize} \item \textbf{Alignment:} Each fish adjusts its velocity to match the average velocity vector of nearby fish within a defined perception radius. \item \textbf{Cohesion:} Each fish steers toward the average position of nearby fish within its perception radius. \item \textbf{Separation:} Each fish receives a repulsion force if it gets too close to another fish in the school, maintaining a minimum distance between individuals. \item \textbf{Leader Attraction:} One fish is designated as the leader of the school and follows a predefined path through the environment, while the other fish experience an attractive force toward the leader. \end{itemize}

 At each simulation step, the total force acting on each fish is calculated as a weighted sum of the contributions from each rule, which is then used to derive the change in position.
 This force-based approach can be extended beyond the four fundamental behavioural rules, allowing additional forces to dynamically influence movement in response to the surroundings.
 For instance, external forces such as repulsion from obstacles help maintain realistic movement patterns by preventing collisions with elements like corals, miscellaneous structures, the water surface and the \gls*{rov}.